AußenBlick GKV · 2026 study

 Which public health-insurance texts should expert teams review first?

-Data status May 2026 · Screening points are priorities for expert review, not a defect count and not a ranking.
+Data status May 2026 · The process counts mark review stages, not defects and not a ranking.

 Chapter 01 · Public corpus